-- On April 4, 2013 we announced that further advances had been made in the development of an improved method for rape kit sample testing using PBI's PCT Platform by Dr. Bruce McCord and his team at the International Forensic Research Institute of Florida International University. - On March 19, 2013 we announced that the use and advantages of PBI's PCT Platform had been highlighted in cancer, stem cell, and heart disease studies at an important protein research conference.
-We believe that the FDA data indicate that PCT can be used to extract proteins from stem cells with consistency and quality; the Johns Hopkins data indicate that combining PCT with heat might be a way to recover significantly more proteins from FFPE tissues compared to standard (heat) methods, especially membrane proteins (this could be very important with scientists looking for disease biomarkers); and the ETH Zurich data might be significant for extracting proteins from small, needle biopsy samples, something that we believe is vitally needed today yet not well satisfied at the present time, and (we believe) a significant market opportunity. - On February 12, 2013, we announced that Dr. Mickey Urdea had been appointed to the Board of Directors of PBI.
+- On May 21st, we announced financial results for Q1 2013: total revenue increased 21% over the Q1 2012, consumable sales increased 64% over Q1 2012, and operating loss decreased 24% compared to Q1 2013. - On May 16th, we reported the publication of a breakthrough method for lipid analysis in fecal material, developed by a team led by Dr. Bruce Kristal (Harvard Medical School and the Brigham and Womens Hospital).
+We believe that this new method can help increase the understanding of diseases and disorders related to gastrointestinal (GI) disorders. - On April 4th, we announced that further advances had been made in the development of an improved method for rape kit sample testing using PBI's PCT Platform by Dr. Bruce McCord and his team at the International Forensic Research Institute of Florida International University. - On March 19th, we announced that the use and advantages of PBI's PCT Platform had been highlighted in cancer, stem cell, and heart disease studies at an important protein research conference.
+We believe that the FDA data indicate that PCT can be used to extract proteins from stem cells with consistency and quality; the Johns Hopkins data indicate that combining PCT with heat might be a way to recover significantly more proteins from FFPE tissues compared to standard (heat) methods, especially membrane proteins (this could be very important with scientists looking for disease biomarkers); and the ETH Zurich data might be significant for extracting proteins from small, needle biopsy samples, something that we believe is vitally needed today yet not well satisfied at the present time, and (we believe) a significant market opportunity. - On February 12th, we announced that Dr. Mickey Urdea had been appointed to the Board of Directors of PBI.
 Dr. Urdea is one of the most well-known entrepreneurs and leaders in biotechnology today, having founded two successful companies (Halteres Associates and Tethys Bioscience) over the past ten years.
 Earlier in his career, Dr. Urdea led the infectious diseases R&D groups at Chiron Corporation and Bayer Diagnostics.
 He has also been on the Scientific Advisory Boards of numerous life sciences companies and was a member of the Bill and Melinda Gates Foundation Diagnostic Forum.